-The TPM will treat a write to this bit as if the TPM has received a Command, and will set TPM_STS_x.dataAvail to 1 once the actions of the operation have been completed.
-As the TPM may or may not place data in the FIFO, Software should ignore this data.
+A TPM will treat a write to this bit as if a TPM has received a Command, and will set TPM_STS_x.dataAvail to 1 once the actions of the operation have been completed.
+As a TPM may or may not place data in the FIFO, Software should ignore this data.
 It will be overwritten in the next command cycle.